phaldaros/arm5e/README.md

 - Removed non-Magus actor types until they can be properly implemented.

 ## TO DO
-- figure out how to make the other actor types work (only Magus works currently)
+- implement non-Magus actor types
 - abilities requiring specializations
 - virtue/flaw net cost/point spend
 - deal with encumbrance/load/"weight" of items per actor